pyecharts/pyecharts/docs/en-us/doc_django.md

     return line3d
 ```

-`script_list` is a list of echarts libraries that are required for the chart rendering.
+`script_list` is a list of echarts libraries that are required for the chart rendering on the page.
 The number of libraries varies according to the dependency requirements of the charts
 to be rendered.

-`host` refers the host for echarts libraries.
+`host` refers to the host for echarts libraries.
 The default host is
 http://chfw.github.io/jupyter-echarts/echarts.
 You can change them if you wish.
+And if you do so,
+please clone https://github.com/chfw/jupyter-echarts.
+Then, place `echarts` folder onto your own server.

 ## Step 3: Now let's create a template